 Welcome to Journal Club, 2014, which aims to provide an informal forum to discuss scientific papers each week.
-It will be held on Fridays between 1.00pm and 2:00pm in Tutorial Room 401, 4th Floor of Alice Hoy Building in Semester 1, and in Seminar Room 309, 3rd Floor of Alice Hoy Building/Seminar Room 1004, 10th Floor of Redmond Barry Building in Semester 2.
+It will be held on Fridays between 1.00pm and 2:00pm in Meeting Room 403, 4th Floor of Alice Hoy Building in Semester 1 and 2.

 - To provide students with an opportunity to critically read literature outside their key area of study: